Squalm/freebrain-site/site/index.markdown

 # All time decayed counts:
 ![Graph showing decayed counts for all the data collected](/assets/images/decayed.png)

-Started on 10 July 2023.
-Showing words with count >20 and relationship strength >6.
+Started on 10 July 2023; ended on 21 September 2023.
+Showing top words and relationships each week.